All About English Bulldogs

 To learn more about the English Bulldog and to meet other Bulldog lovers, check out our English Bulldog group in the community!

-The Bulldog is short yet powerful.
+The English Bulldog is short yet powerful.
 It has a rather heavy build with a lot of loose skin and wrinkles.
 Its bottom jaw usually protrudes, exhibiting a distinctive under bite.
-The English Bulldog also has a short muzzle, which makes it prone to breathing problems and frequent snorting and sneezing.
+It also has a short muzzle, which makes it prone to breathing problems and frequent snorting and sneezing.

 The English Bulldog can be seen in any color except black.
 The most common colors are brindle, fawn and white, white, red brindle, and brindle.